-Dalat is called the thousands of flowers’s city because it’s an ideal place to grow flowers in Vietnam.
-Most of flowers sold in Ho Chi Minh city, Hanoi and other provinces come from Dalat.
+Dalat is called the thousands of flowers’ city because it’s an ideal place to grow flowers in Vietnam.
+Most of flowers sold in Ho Chi Minh City, Hanoi and other provinces come from Dalat.
 Grilled Rice Cake is the specialty of Dalat which has been popular in the country.
 Rice paper and other toppings such as dried tiny shrimp, pork floss, quail egg, mayonnaise and chili sauce are grilled on charcoal until the rice paper becomes crispy and turns yellow.
 This exotic food must be eaten after being grilled.

 18. Vietnamese Pancake in Phan Thiet (Binh Dinh)

 Vietnamese Pancake has many versions in Vietnam such as the big Southern Style Pancake or Banh Khoai in Hue.
-Vietnamese Pancake in Phan Thiet is a very crispy crepe and smaller then other versions.
+Vietnamese Pancake in Phan Thiet is a very crispy crepe and smaller than other versions.
 The fillings are made from shrimp, pork and bean sprouts… To eat, dinners use rice paper of big leaves of vegetable (green) to wrap a piece of pancake and other herbs.
 Then the roll is dipped into a sweet and sour fish sauce dip.
 What a yummy dish!